thorin-schiffer/kivy_relayr/readme.md

 ## Relayr Kivy Workshop Project

+This repository contains code for a workshop about creating IoT dashboards with Kivy.
+The sensor data used here comes from a WunderBar, an IoT development kit by relayr.io, but it should be fairly easy to use data from anywhere.

 ### Before you start

 * Ensure you are under Ubuntu (or in virtualbox).
 Best case 15.10, because i have it.